EverGarden13/CV-/docs/COMP5523_Project_Report.md

 **Implementation:** This was the bulk of the work - developing all five core modules (camera interface, object detection, OCR, scene classification, audio management).
 I ended up writing around 2,000 lines of Python code, including all the error handling, cross-platform compatibility stuff, and performance optimizations.

 **Data Collection and Preparation:** Collecting the test dataset was more time-consuming than I expected.
-I curated over 200 images covering different scenarios, organized everything systematically, and made sure I was following ethical guidelines throughout.
+I curated 45 test images from the COCO dataset (15 each for person, chair, and car classes), organized everything systematically, and made sure I was following ethical guidelines throughout.

 **Testing and Evaluation:** I built a comprehensive evaluation framework with automated metrics collection and manual testing scenarios.
 This part was iterative - I'd find issues, fix them, and test again.
 The evaluation results helped me identify what needed improvement.